telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 ### selectable.key `String` *(default: "none")*

-Defines the selectable key.
+Defines the meta key when doing a visual selection through drawing a rectangular area around shapes in the canvas.
+This option will not change the way a single shape is selected using click/tap.

+Make sure this option and [pannable.key](#configuration-pannable.key) are different to avoid clashes.
 The available values are:

 * "none" - No activation key
 * "ctrl" - The activation key will be "ctrl"
-* "shift" - The activation key will be "ctrl"
+* "shift" - The activation key will be "shift"
-* "alt" - The activation key will be "ctrl"
+* "alt" - The activation key will be "alt"

 > This option is not applicable for mobile devices.